Fano insurgency: July 2024–October 2024: Fano offensive

-During July Fano began a general offensive in the region, which as October 2024 has allowed the insurgency to control several rural areas while degrading federal forces ability to use the regional transport network.
+In July 2024, Fano began a general offensive in the region, where in October 2024, the offensive allowed the insurgency to control several rural areas while degrading federal forces ability to use the regional transport network.
 On 15 July, internet service was resumed in the Amhara region after being shut down the previous year.
 On 22 July, Fano's Chief commander in North Shewa, Colonel Asegid Mekonnen, surrendered to the Ethiopian security forces.
 Transportation between Addis Ababa and Bahir Dar, the capital of Amhara region, was halted in August 2024 due to the fighting.
 Furthermore, travel restrictions also imposed in Wollo, Shewa and Gondar.

 Fano seized the strategic Ethiopia–Sudan border town of Metemma on the first day of September, aiming to cut off supplies of fuel and food coming across the border.
 After being disarmed, Sudanese authorities allowed ENDF troops to retreat into Sudan.
 Gondar, a major city in the region, has seen a surge in violent crimes, including robbery, kidnapping, and murder.
-On 17 September 2024, Fano militias started an offensive into Gondar claiming to have captured the city, killing at least 9 people and injuring at least 30.
+On 17 September 2024, Fano insurgents started an offensive into Gondar claiming to have captured the city, killing at least 9 people and injuring at least 30.
 Dozens were confirmed killed during the fighting for the city at the end of September, and urban warfare in Gondar continued into October.
 Since 28 September, hundreds of people in Amhara region have been subject to arbitrary arrest and detention at the hands of the Ethiopian army and police.

 Between July and September 2024, insurgent attacks on the ENDF tripled compared to the same period in 2023.